 A colloid is a solution where instead of having individual molecules spread throughout, you have “clumps” of those molecules, but still evenly spread out like in a “normal” solution.
-And they really are “dissolved” (they don’t come “undone” when you let the solution sit)
+And those clumps really are “dissolved” (they don’t come “undone” when you let the solution sit).

 The result?
 Instead of flooding the gel with dye (like the “classical” method) you supply a steady, mild flow of CBB molecules – enough to quench the proteins’ thirst, but not so much that it can stick to the gel.

-And speaking of color, a great thing about coomassie stains is that, unlike the DNA gels we looked at a couple of weeks ago, that used fluorescent dyes we had to stick on a UV tray, http://bit.ly/33RznDA CBB is “colorimetric” – the readout is color, so the results are literally right there to see, no special equipment required (unless you count the eye, which is a pretty spectacular tool!) (and the light tray helps too 🙂 )
+Speaking of color, a great thing about coomassie stains is that, unlike the DNA gels that use fluorescent dyes we have to stick on a UV tray, http://bit.ly/2zjHH0K.
+CBB is “colorimetric” – the readout is color, so the results are literally right there to see, no special equipment required (unless you count the eye, which is a pretty spectacular tool!) (and the light tray helps too 🙂 ).